 Family empowerment incorporates many factors.
 It is the first and basic unit of society.
-It can involve infants, children, adolescents, young adults, adults, parents, mother, father, grandparents, guardians, adopted members, and even senior citizens.
+It can involve infants, children, adolescents, young adults, adults, parents, mothers, fathers, grandparents, guardians, adopted members, and even senior citizens.
 The different stages of life are all part of the family.

 Family empowerment is a lifelong process.
 From early childhood to elders like aging grandparents grappling with old age issues like dementia, etc.